 Carry Your Airplane Essentials

-I can’t leave without telling you my favorite go-to’s for bringing my travel must-haves on the plane.
+Finally, on top of those 14 items – I can’t leave you without sharing my favorite bag for bringing them all on the plane.
 Two words: purse and tote.

 If I’m on a trip without my laptop (non-work), my purse stores inside my tote while getting from point A to point B. Less pack-mule, more ease of travel that way.

 If that’s not possible – which happens – I sling my purse cross-body and hang it to the front.
 Definitely not on my hip.
 I’m hyper-aware of those around me for my purse security.
 I don’t want anyone slashing a strap, slashing the bottom/side, or slyly opening it unbeknownst to me.

 I’m also hip to the electronic reader today’s thieves employ.
 They can steal my data as they stroll by me.
 I need the latest RFID material to prevent this from happening.
 It’s a lot to ask of a cross-body bag that has to be Swiss-Army knife useful and semi-chic.
 Here’s what I found after much searching.
 The Travelon Anti-Theft Classic Messenger Bag in black.

 The material used makes slashing difficult.
 Zippers on the exterior have little locking mechanisms and it’s got RFID material everywhere.

 I’ve seen its little RFID protection in action on the streets of Berlin.
 A couple approached me near Brandenburg Tor asking for directions.
 I answered while the woman stood in front of me and the man moved next to her – then up behind me – close.
 I stiffened, then remembered my little Travelon was working this situation for me!